graphql/graphql.github.io/site/docs/APIReference-GraphQL.md

   <li>
     <a href="api-reference-type-system.html#graphqllist">
       <pre>class GraphQLList</pre>
-      An type wrapper around other types that represents a list of those types.
+      A type wrapper around other types that represents a list of those types.
     </a>
   </li>
   <li>
     <a href="api-reference-type-system.html#graphqlnonnull">
       <pre>class GraphQLNonNull</pre>
-      An type wrapper around other types that represents a non-null version of those types.
+      A type wrapper around other types that represents a non-null version of those types.
     </a>
   </li>
 </ul>